 The Financial Mathematics track in the Mathematical Science MS program prepares graduate students to pursue careers in the finance industry by providing them with high quality professional training in of mathematics applicable to finance.

-This track has three components: training in the necessary mathematics to pursue a career in financial mathematics, professional training in financial mathematics, and a required experiential component.
+This track has three components: training in the necessary mathematics to pursue a career in financial mathematics, professional training in financial mathematics, and a required experiential component or equivalent.

 Total Credit Hours Required: 30 Credit Hours Minimum beyond the Bachelor's Degree